 Now that you’re in the Tuamotus bommies (coral heads) are literally everywhere so it pays to take time and really look around before just dropping your hook.
 The best time to anchor is between 1000 and 1400 when the sun is high in the sky and provides the best visibility.
 We always tried to ensure we’d arrive during this time even if it mean heaving to for a while.

 Floating your anchor chain is highly recommended in the atolls as it saves the coral and it prevents you from dealing with a tangled mess of chain when you get ready to leave.
 We used a small round fender we have on board and it worked perfectly when we needed one.
+If you’re unsure of how to float your chain Cruising World has a great article that tell all about it.
+Click Here!

-The anchor spot we used had good sandy bottom and the coral was much closer to the shore, so we didn’t have to worry about bommies or floating our chain.
+The anchor spot we used had a good sandy bottom and the coral was much closer to the shore, so we didn’t have to worry about bommies or floating our chain.
 And, there was snorkeling right in front of us.

 The waters are spectacular and clear here but the snorkeling was a bit disappointing.
 The coral is mostly dead but we did see some life that provided hope that it is coming back.